9 Naive Bayes Classifier

 To evaluate the classification performance of the Naive Bayes model, we compute a confusion matrix using the conf.mat() and conf.mat.plot() functions from the liver package:

-# Extract probability of "good risk"
+# Extract probability of "approved"

-prob_naive_bayes = prob_naive_bayes[, "good risk"]
+prob_naive_bayes = prob_naive_bayes[, "approved"]

-conf.mat(prob_naive_bayes, test_labels, cutoff = 0.5, reference = "good risk")
+conf.mat(prob_naive_bayes, test_labels, cutoff = 0.5, reference = "approved")

 Predict

-conf.mat.plot(prob_naive_bayes, test_labels, cutoff = 0.5, reference = "good risk")
+conf.mat.plot(prob_naive_bayes, test_labels, cutoff = 0.5, reference = "approved")

 Practice: Explore how changing the classification threshold affects model performance.
 Repeat the analysis using cutoff values such as 0.4 and 0.6, and examine how sensitivity, specificity, and overall accuracy change.
 What trade-offs emerge as the threshold is adjusted?